1.4.42 Safeguarding Children and Young people against Radicalisation and Violent Extremism

 BACKGROUND

-Since July 2015 all schools and child care providers have been required to have regard to statutory guidance issued under Section 29 of the Counter-Terrorism and Security Act 2015.
-The guidance (at paragraphs 57-76) states that schools and childcare providers, registered early years childcare providers [1] and registered later years childcare providers have a duty under Section 26 of the Counter-Terrorism and Security Act 2015 to have "due regard to the need to prevent people from being drawn into terrorism".
+From 1 July 2015, all schools and child care providers must have regard for the Prevent duty statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015.
+Paragraphs 57-76 of the guidance are concerned specifically with schools and childcare providers[1].
+Registered early years childcare providers and registered later years childcare providers are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".

-In addition, the Counter-Terrorism and Security Act 2015 (Sections 36 to 41) sets out a duty on local authorities and partners to establish and cooperate with a local programme of 'Channel panels' to provide support for people, children and adults who are identified as vulnerable to being drawn into terrorism.
+In addition, the Counter-Terrorism and Security Act 2015 sets out a duty on local authorities and partners to establish and cooperate with a local programme of 'Channel panels' to provide tailored support for people, children and adults who are identified as vulnerable to being drawn into terrorism.
 It is essential that Channel panel members, partners to local panels and other professionals ensure that children, young people and adults are protected from harm.

 [1] Including early years and later years childcare provision in schools that is exempt from registration under the Childcare Act 2006 and those registered under Chapter 2 or 2A of Part 3 of the Childcare Act 2006, including childminders.
 Also those registered under Chapter 3 or 3A of Part 3 of the Childcare Act 2006, including childminders.